nbogie/microbit-aframe-example/README.md

 This duo of programs allows one (or more) wireless micro:bit(s) to send their sensor data (such as orientation) via radio to another "relay" micro:bit which is plugged into the computer.
 To save battery and allow the firehose to be stopped, it currently only transmits these messages when button "a" is pressed.

-The *relay's* job is to listen for these radio messages and to pass them on immediately as serial communications, with the correct text protocol*.
+The _relay's_ job is to listen for these radio messages and to pass them on immediately as serial communications, with the correct text protocol*.

+Note: These components must of course set an identical radio group before communicating.
+This example uses group 17.

 ### Part 1: The radio controller

 ![alt text](https://github.com/adam-p/markdown-here/raw/master/src/common/images/icon48.png "Radio-Controller screenshot")

-#### editor
+[Open the Radio-Controller project on makecode][makecode Radio-Controller link]

 <div style="position:relative;height:0;padding-bottom:70%;overflow:hidden;"><iframe style="position:absolute;top:0;left:0;width:100%;height:100%;" src="https://makecode.microbit.org/#pub:_fTuVA3ePuAs4" frameborder="0" sandbox="allow-popups allow-forms allow-scripts allow-same-origin"></iframe></div>